March 21st, 2013

 “Skin is the key factor to this look,” says makeup artist Charlotte Willer for Maybelline New York.
 Without mascara to hide behind, your skin has to be (or at least appear) perfect.
 "I suggest creating dewy skin and covering up dark circles with concealer."

-Indeed, McGrath recommends Cover Girl Outlast Stay Fabulous 3-in-1 Foundation paired with Cover Girl & Olay Concealer Balm with this look to cover imperfections.
+Indeed, McGrath recommends paired with with this look to cover imperfections.

 MORE: Step-by-Step to Dewy Skin